-Even though Lana can act rude towards her friends & family, deep down she actually cares for he relationship with Brandon.
+Even though Lana id rude towards her friends & family, deep down she actually cares for her relationship with Brandon.
 Without giving anything away, a pivotal scene shows Lana that she’s a sweet person.

 Despite taking place in Nebraska, the movie was actually shot in a small town located in Texas as scouting locations.
 I’ll give this an Extra Point, because I’m a Texan myself!

 According to Kimberly, the film is influenced by the works of John Cassavetes & Martin Scorsese.

 Primary Themes listed for the movie are, Deception, Discrimination, Peer Pressure, Identity, Gender, Abuse & Love.
 Each mature theme is handled carefully as they are used to make us care about how much Brandon is going through a difficult social dilemma.
 Most notably, lying towards his/her peers in order to fit in as a man.

 The movie ends with a “Where Are They Now” scenario.